sandrokeil/interop-config/doc/book/api.md

 `ArrayAccess` interface.
 A call to `options` returns the configuration depending on the implemented interfaces of the class or throws an exception if the parameter is invalid or if the configuration is missing or if a mandatory option is missing.

-If the `HasDefaultOptions` interface is implemented, these options must be overriden by the provided config.
+If the `ProvidesDefaultOptions` interface is implemented, these options MUST be overriden by the provided config.

-The `HasContainerId` interface is optional but MUST be supported.
+The `RequiresContainerId` interface is optional but MUST be supported.

 #### Exceptions
 Exceptions directly thrown by the `options` method MUST implement the `Interop\Config\ExceptionExceptionInterface`.